Discover the future at BEYOND Expo 2023, the leading event driving innovation and growth in Asia - ExBulletin

 Discover the future at BEYOND Expo 2023, the leading event driving innovation and growth in Asia

-MACAU, April 12, 2023 /PRNewswire/ — BEYOND International Technology Innovation Expo (BEYOND Expo) returns to Macau from May 10-12, 2023 for its third edition.
-The world of ever-evolving technology.
-BEYOND Expo will focus on three key areas that reflect the growing importance of sustainability, healthcare innovation and consumer technology in today’s business environment.
-TechNode Global is the host of the ORIGIN Conference, an exclusive event focused on Southeast Asia at BEYOND Week.
+Macau, April 12, 2023 The BEYOND International Technology Innovation Expo (BEYOND Expo) returns to Macau from May 10-12, 2023. technology.
+BEYOND Expo will focus on his three main areas that reflect the growing importance of sustainability, healthcare innovation and consumer technology in today’s business environment.

 According to the recent Asia CEO Survey, which sought insights from large companies and SMEs in Southeast Asia, 8 out of 10 CEOs have invested in innovation in the past year, and 78.2% expect to do so in the next 12 months. plans to increase spending on BEYOND Expo supports these businesses by showcasing cutting-edge advances in product and service innovation, providing companies with the tools and networks to stay competitive and adapt to evolving market dynamics.
 To do.